-Icelandic accounting may differ from that required by IAS because of the absence of specific Icelandic rules in the following areas:
+Icelandic accounting may differ from that required by IAS because of the absence of specific Icelandic rules on recognition and measurement in the following areas:

-the classification of business combinations as acquisitions or unitings of interest IAS 22.8 the setting up of provisions in the context of business combinations accounted for as acquisitions IAS 22.31 the treatment of internally generated intangibles IAS 38.51 - impairment of assets IAS 36 - accounting for leases IAS 17 employee benefits other than pensions IAS 19.52 accounting for an issuer's financial instruments IAS 32.18/23 the techniques of segment reporting.
-IAS 14 There are no specific rules requiring disclosures of: a primary statement of changes in equity IAS 1.7 the fair values of financial assets and liabilities IAS 32.77 - related party transactions IAS 24 - discontinuing operations IAS 35 - earnings per share.
+- the classification of business combinations as acquisitions or unitings of interest IAS 22.8 - the setting up of provisions in the context of business combinations accounted for as acquisitions IAS 22.31 - the treatment of the cumulative foreign exchange gains and losses on the disposal of a foreign entity IAS 21.37 - the treatment of internally generated intangibles IAS 38.51 - impairment of assets IAS 36 - accounting for leases IAS 17 employee benefits other than pensions IAS 19.52 - accounting for an issuer's financial instruments IAS 32.18/23 - the techniques of segment reporting.
+IAS 14 Tl nere are no specific rules requiring disclosures of: - a primary statement of changes in equity IAS 1.7 - the fair values of financial assets and liabilities IAS 32.77 - the fair values of investment properties IAS 40.69 - related party transactions IAS 24 - discontinuing operations IAS 35 earnings per share.
 IAS 33